haade-administrator/haade.fr/_posts/en/2024-06-23-test-z-station-z-wave>me-multi-protocol-zigbee-z-wave-thread-matter-bluetooth-adaptor-swiss.md

 ## Conclusion

 **Z-station is an interesting adapter** because it integrates the z-wave 700 chip and the zigbee EFR32MG21 chip.
 The set is supplied with two external antennas that are very distinct and marked with colors. **We will like the tools made available for subsequent firmware updates**, and the clarity of the documentation.
-I decide to take away 1.3 points for the price.
+I decide to remove 1 point

-> Indeed, despite the additional costs generated for being part of the zwave alliance, **the z-station should not be sold for more than €90**.
+> Indeed, despite the additional costs generated for being part of the zwave alliance, and despite the quality of the components used **the z-station should not be sold for more than €90-100**.